At a glance

 The stated purpose is to direct private capital towards innovative technological and nature-based solutions and preserve and protect natural ecosystems through responsible participation in the VCM.
 To fight climate change, “we need to mobilize enormous amounts of private capital,” said John Podesta, Mr. Biden’s senior adviser for international climate policy – amounts that, Podesta suggests, can be unleashed by the VCM.

 The market for carbon credits, currently valued at $4.7 billion, could soar to $1 trillion by 2050, provided regulatory frameworks evolve to support their integration into emissions trading and carbon tax systems.
-This much-needed endorsement underscores the importance of the VCM in achieving net zero, emphasizing the need for genuine emissions reductions and substantial capital investment in nature-based projects and carbon-removal technologies.
-Importantly, Treasury Secretary Janet L. Yellen stresses that the voluntary carbon markets can only unlock this great “power of private markets to reduce emissions, [...] if we address significant existing challenges.”
+This much-needed endorsement underscores the importance of the VCM in achieving net-zero, emphasizing the need for genuine emissions reductions and substantial capital investment in nature-based projects and carbon-removal technologies.
+Importantly, Treasury Secretary Janet L. Yellen stresses that the VCM can only unlock this great “power of private markets to reduce emissions, [...] if we address significant existing challenges.”

 Principles for Responsible Participation

-The US government encourages the private sector and other stakeholders in the carbon credit value chain to responsibly participate in VCMs.
+The US government encourages the private sector and other stakeholders in the carbon credit value chain to responsibly participate in the VCM.
 More specifically, it suggests the following “Principles for Responsible Participation” to help the VCM achieve its potential:

 - Carbon credits and the activities that generate them should meet credible atmospheric integrity standards and represent real decarbonization.